kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 10.md

 ##Lab 10 - Applying Security to Cloud Applications

+Prerequisite - To use the encryption and decryption features you need the full-strength JCE installed in your JVM (it’s not there by default).
+You can download the "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files" from Oracle, and follow instructions for installation (essentially replace the 2 policy files in the JRE lib/security directory with the ones that you downloaded).

   **Part 1 - Startup**

 1. Stop ALL of the services that you may have running from previous exercises.
 If using an IDE you may also wish to close all of the projects that are not related to "lab-10”.